-Japanese cruise ships are resuming domestic operations following long service suspensions caused by the Coronavirus (COVID-19) crisis.
+Japanese cruise ships are resuming domestic operations following long service suspensions caused by the pandemic.

 It is the first time for a cruise vessel carrying passengers to go into service since February 2020.
 The operated by NYK Cruises ship MS Asuka II will also resume services from November.